lucasktlee/posts/drafts/3-ASEAN-e-commerce-observations.md

 ### Fragmentation

+It barely needs mentioning that Southeast Asia is a fragmented market consisting of ten countries with very different levels of economic development, legal systems, cultures, and languages.

 ### Mobile

 Southeast Asia has largely leapfrogged to mobile, with most online access being made through smartphones and tablets rather than desktops and laptops.
 The high level of mobile penetration reflects the poor fixed broadband connectivity in many parts of Southeast Asia outside of Singapore.